Green-2/BloomFilterClassProject/README.md

     @Override
     public boolean isPresent(Object object) {
         for (int hashID=1; hashID<=k; hashID++) {
-            if ((/* THE ELEMENT IN THE FILTER'S ARRAY AT THE HASHE'S INDEX */) == 0) return false;
+            if ((/* THE ELEMENT IN THE FILTER'S BIT SET AT THE GENERATED HASH MODULO THE LENGTH OF THE BIT SET */) == 0) return false;
         }
         return true;
     }
 ```

-When running an ``isPresent(Object)`` method, it returns false as soon as it encounters a 0, which means that the object
+When running an ``isPresent(Object)`` method, it returns false if at least one bit of the filter's bit set associated to
-hasn't been added to the filter.
+a hash of the object is zero, which means that the object hasn't been added to the filter.

-However, if all filter's bits at hashes of the object are set to true by other objects, it can return true even though
+However, if all filter's bits at hashes of the object are set to 1 by other objects, it can return true even though
 the tested object hasn't been added.
+This scenario is called a **superposition**.

 Notice how the amount of hashes checked (and added) depends on the **k** of the filter.